 The internet is a big place, filled with several places to get the latest news about the things you are interested in.
-That’s why the Lung Institute is starting a new series where we share trending lung disease news stories, in addition to stories about cellular therapy and general lung health.
+That’s why the Lung Health Institute is starting a new series where we share trending lung disease news stories, in addition to stories about cellular therapy and general lung health.

 COPD Patients may be too Frail for Exercise Rehab